nanoframework/nanoFramework.Benchmark/README.md

 #### Baseline

 BaselineAttribute is used to specify which method should be considered as baseline for calculation.
-Add new colum "Ratio" to output.
+Add new column "Ratio" to output.

 ### Parsers